-Ken LeGrice is in his eighth season as head coach of the Stonehill College softball team.
+Ken LeGrice is in his ninth season as head coach of the Stonehill College softball team.

 LeGrice wrapped up the 2017 season with a 11-30 overall mark and a 9-15 record in NE10 play.
 The Skyhawks recorded five shutouts in the season and Michelle Carbone '17 was named to the NE10 All-Conference second team for the second-straight season.
 She will also leave her mark as her name will be etched in the school records in 12 categories.

 LeGrice led Stonehill to its fifth-consecutive 20-win season in 2016, as the Skyhawks finished 23-17 overall and 19-8 in NE10 play.
 The Skyhawks earned the No. 2 seed in the NE10 Tournament and faced No. 3 seeded Adelphi University, where the Panthers began the game with a 6-0 lead, and the Skyhawks were only able to get five runs in two innings falling in the second-round matchup.
 Alison Sumski '16 and Megan Staudle '16 were named to the NE10 All-Conference first team, while Michelle Carbone '17 and Sarah Ropiak '16 were named to the second team.
 Senior Megan Ruonavaara '16 earned Academic All-District I first team honors.